OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 # Some Useful Chat Commands
 [Add list of chat commands that are not represented in the collar menus here]

+[prefix] help : delivers the .help notecard from the collar.

 [prefix] info : dumps info from Help / About into the local chat line